spyderbat/eval/guidebook/src/lateral/outside.md

    16  history
 ```

-Given that the build server is fetching private code using SSH, we could use the SSH keys here to log in to GitHub and view the company's repositories:
+Given that the build server is fetching private code using SSH, we could use the SSH keys here to log in to GitHub and view the company's repositories.
+First check for keys:

 ```sh
 ls ~/.ssh/